jenspfahl/anotherpass-browserextension/README.md

   * The `BK` is shared during the linking phase through a confirmed and secure channel (encrypted by `SK`).
 As long as `SK` is not leaked, the `BK` should be safe to decrypt the `TKn`.

+# Future ideas

+## Add action to fetch a certain credential from the app

+A new action in the extension to just pick up one credential username/password of the users choise and display it in a new browser dialoge (with a copy to clickboard option).

+## Add option to remember the selected credential

+Once a credential is selected in the app and sent back the the extension, its UID is stored together with the current webpage url in the extension storage.
+During the next fill-request the credential will be pushed immediatelly after user approval for the current webpage (by UID).
+This would reduce the needed app interaction (selecting the right credential).

+## Add option to remember the selected credential at all

+Once a credential is selected in the app and sent back the the extension, it is stored encryptetly together with the current webpage url in the extension storage.
+During the next fill-request the app is only needed to unlock the extension storage (for x minutes or current session).
+This would reduce the app interaction even more.

+## Add action to sync a set of credentials in the extension

+A new action in the extension to fetch all or a subset of credentials from the app and store them encrypted in the extension storage.
+Unlocking of these extensions would done by an app request te user has to approve.
+This action could be split in two, one to fetch only the UID, name and webpage of the credentials and another to also fetch username and passwords.
+This would even more reduce the app interaction.

+## Add action to push credentials to the app

+A new action to push certain credentials stored in the extension back to the app.
+If they exist in the app, they might be overwritten or created as copy.
+This feature would only make sense to migrate existing credentials to the app.